-From skipping the pre-approval to falling in love with the wrong town, these are the patterns I see most often — and what to do instead.
+From skipping the pre-approval to falling in love with the wrong town, these are the patterns I see every spring — and exactly what to do instead.

-Every year I work with first-time buyers on the South Shore, and every year I see the same handful of mistakes derail otherwise well-qualified, motivated buyers.
-None of these are fatal — but they cost people time, money, and sometimes the home they wanted most.
-Here's what to watch out for.
+Every spring I work with first-time buyers on the South Shore, and every spring I see the same handful of mistakes derail otherwise well-qualified, motivated people.
+None of these are fatal — but they cost buyers time, money, and sometimes the home they wanted most.
+Here's what to watch for heading into the 2026 buying season.

 Mistake #1: Starting the House Hunt Before Getting Pre-Approved

-This one is the most common and the most costly.
-Buyers fall in love with a house on Zillow, schedule a showing, fall harder in love in person — and then spend a week scrambling through the mortgage pre-approval process while another buyer (who did it right) submits an offer and wins.
+This is the most common and the most costly mistake.
+Buyers fall in love with a home on Zillow, schedule a showing, fall harder in love in person — and then spend a week scrambling through the mortgage pre-approval process while another buyer submits an offer and wins.

 Pre-approval is not the same as pre-qualification.
 Pre-approval means a lender has reviewed your income, debt, credit, and assets and issued a written commitment for a specific loan amount.
 It typically takes 2–5 business days.
-Do it before you start touring homes.
+Do it before you start touring homes — not after.

 Pro tip: Get pre-approved with a local lender, not just a big national bank.
-Local lenders know South Shore transactions, respond faster, and carry more weight with listing agents when your offer hits.
+Local lenders know South Shore transactions, respond faster, and carry more weight with listing agents when your offer lands.

 Mistake #2: Picking a Town Based on One Visit

-The South Shore has 11 distinct towns, and they feel very different depending on when you visit, what you see, and what your life actually looks like day-to-day.
-Falling in love with Scituate Harbor on a sunny July Saturday is a great experience — but does the Greenbush commute actually work for your office schedule?
-Do the school data points match what you need for your kids' ages?
+The South Shore has 11 distinct towns that feel very different depending on when you visit and what your actual day-to-day life looks like.
+Falling in love with Scituate Harbor on a sunny April Saturday is a great experience — but does the Greenbush commute actually work for your office schedule?
+Do the school ratings match what you need for your kids?

 Visit towns on a weekday morning.
-Drive the commute.
-Look at the grocery stores, the youth sports schedules, the traffic on the main roads.
-The best town for your life is not always the prettiest one on a summer afternoon.
+Drive the commute at rush hour.
+Check the grocery stores, the youth sports schedules, and the traffic on the main roads.
+The best town for your life isn't always the prettiest one on a spring afternoon.

 Mistake #3: Stretching to the Absolute Top of Your Budget

-Lenders will approve you for more than you should probably spend.
-Their job is to lend money.
-Your job is to make sure your mortgage payment leaves room for the rest of your life — including property taxes, insurance, maintenance, and the inevitable surprise expenses that come with homeownership.
+Lenders will approve you for more than you should probably spend — their job is to lend money.
+Your job is to make sure your payment leaves room for the rest of your life, including property taxes, insurance, maintenance, and the inevitable surprises that come with owning a home.

-A good rule of thumb: keep your total housing payment (mortgage, taxes, insurance) under 28–30% of your gross monthly income.
-On the South Shore, where property taxes can add $700–$1,200/month on top of the mortgage, this math matters more than buyers often realize.
+Keep your total housing payment — mortgage, taxes, and insurance — under 28–30% of your gross monthly income.
+On the South Shore, where property taxes can add $700–$1,100 per month on top of a mortgage, this math matters more than buyers often realize.

 Mistake #4: Skipping the Home Inspection

-Home inspections are back to being standard on the South Shore — and you should always, always use one.
+Inspection contingencies are back to being standard on the South Shore in 2026, and you should always use one.
 A thorough inspection costs $500–$1,000 and takes 2–3 hours.
-It can uncover deferred maintenance, hidden water damage, aging systems, or structural concerns that would cost tens of thousands of dollars to address.
+It can uncover deferred maintenance, hidden water damage, aging systems, or structural issues that would cost tens of thousands of dollars to fix.

-Even if you're buying a newer home or a property that's been renovated, get the inspection.
-Inspectors are trained to find things that non-experts miss every time.
+Even on newer or recently renovated homes, get the inspection.
+Professional inspectors are trained to find things that non-experts miss every single time.
 The cost is trivial compared to the protection it provides.

-First-time buyers are often laser-focused on saving for the down payment — and then get hit with closing costs they weren't fully prepared for.
-On the South Shore, closing costs typically run 2–3% of the purchase price, which on a $750,000 home means $15,000–$22,500 due at the closing table in addition to the down payment.
+First-time buyers are often laser-focused on saving for the down payment and then get blindsided by closing costs.
+In Massachusetts, closing costs typically run 2–3% of the purchase price — on a $750,000 home that's $15,000–$22,500 due at the closing table in addition to your down payment.

 - Lender origination fees and points